-ICAO uses the Universal Security Audit Programme-Continuous Monitoring Approach (USAP-CMA) to determine the status of implementation of ICAO security SARPs by States.
+ICAO uses the Universal Security Audit Programme- Continuous Monitoring Approach (USAP-CMA) to determine the status of implementation of ICAO security SARPs by States.
 It is conducted by a separate area of ICAO than that involved in the USOAP-CMA.
-A USAP-CMA audit has also been scheduled for Aotearoa New Zealand and will take place from 29 August to 9 September 2022.
+A security audit took place in mid-2022.
+This was a key focal point for the Authority given the importance of these audits for our international reputation and the response has been ongoing.

-The security audit scope will include the full range of Aotearoa New Zealand's aviation security legislation, regulation, policies, practices and procedures and will assess those for compliance against the corresponding ICAO standards.
-This will include review of not only AvSec but also our independent security regulatory role, as well as State-level aviation security threat and risk assessment and operational response functions involving other government agencies.
+The security audit scope included the full range of New Zealand's aviation security legislation, regulation, policies, practices and procedures and assessed those for compliance against the corresponding ICAO standards.
+This included a review of not only Aviation Security (AvSec) but also our independent security regulatory role, as well as State-level aviation security threat and risk assessment and operational response functions involving other government agencies such as Police, Immigration NZ, and Customs